 Challenge

-With this public information hoarding design project, our brief was to create a set of communications that would speak directly and honestly to customers about the need for the works.
-With some of the bigger repair works taking months to complete, the hoardings had to offer durability as well as flexibility to be used in different locations across the North West.
-Throughout the project, we would also be faced with tight deadlines and last-minute location changes, so fast turnaround was essential.
+With this public information hoarding design project, our brief was to create a set of communications that spoke directly and honestly to customers about the need for the works.
+With some of the larger repair programmes lasting for months, the hoarding design needed to deliver durability while remaining flexible enough for use across different locations in the North West.

 Solution